Are you using empathy in your marketing?

 The gap between customers and us

-Our customers aren’t saying, “We need solutions.”
-Instead, they’re saying, “We need to solve a problem.”
-So what would happen if you focused on helping them do just that?
+Our customers aren’t saying, “We need your solutions.”
+Instead, they’re saying, “We need to solve our problem.”
+So, what would happen if you focused on helping them do just that?

 I’ve learned you can’t answer “how can I help” unless you know precisely what your customers want.